-Any infrastructure project to receive funding under the infrastructure recovery program must be located within the legally recognized boundaries on Lexington County, SC.
+Any infrastructure project to receive funding under the infrastructure recovery program must be located within the legally recognized boundaries of Lexington County, SC.
 This includes all municipalities which may be located within the County boundaries and all unincorporated areas within the County.
+Infrastructure systems must be owned and managed by the County.